 Curcumin – Turmeric is a relative of ginger.
 It has excellent anti-inflammatory and antioxidant properties.

-Licorice – Is anti-inflammatory but may have cortisone-like effects
+Licorice – It is anti-inflammatory but may have cortisone-like effects.

-Devil's Claw – An African herb has some anti-inflammatory effects
+Devil’s Claw – An African herb that has some anti-inflammatory effects.

-Ganoderma Lucidum – Has broad anti-inflammatory properties, but much less human study than boswellia.
+Ganoderma Lucidum – This anti-inflammatory herb has broad anti-inflammatory properties, but much less human study than boswellia.